electronicArtefacts Creative technology studio for complex digital systems

 Voice Capture Studio Repository

-The Voice Capture Studio repository contains the open-source React, Vite and TypeScript application, documentation, tests and GitHub Pages deployment workflow for local-first voice capture.
+The Voice Capture Studio repository contains the open-source five-mode voice instrument, its signal-grounded design constitution, deterministic observation pipelines, tests and GitHub Pages deployment workflow.

 OUTPUTS